Skip to main content

 “Why is this candidate High Risk when all their signals look green?”

 Because the model evaluates signals you can’t see (the confidential signals), and some signals carry dramatically more weight than others.
 A single heavy signal can outweigh many light ones.
+We are working on making this more transparent over time.

 “Why is this candidate Clear when they have yellow warning signals?”